Zmiyov/EventNote-legal/PRIVACY_POLICY.md

 - **Access** — request a copy of the data we hold about you.
 - **Correction** — update inaccurate data directly within the App or by contacting us.
-- **Deletion** — delete your account and associated data.
-To delete your Teams account and all server-side data, sign in, navigate to Settings, and use the "Delete Account" option, or contact us directly.
+- **Deletion** — delete any data you have created directly within the App, or remove all of it by deleting the App from your device.
+If iCloud sync is enabled, data can also be removed from your iCloud account in iOS Settings.
 - **Portability** — the App's backup feature allows you to export your local data as SQLite snapshots.
-- **Withdrawal of consent** — revoke location, camera, photo library, or notification permissions at any time via iOS Settings.
+- **Withdrawal of consent** — revoke location, camera, photo library, calendar, or notification permissions at any time via iOS Settings, and revoke Google Calendar access at [myaccount.google.com/permissions](https://myaccount.google.com/permissions).
 - **Objection to analytics** — contact us at the address in Section 11 to request that your usage data be excluded from analytics.

 **California residents (CCPA):** We do not sell personal information.